Anyone visiting South Africa is almost certain to have the Big Five at the top of their bucket list of travel experiences to discover.

 Some of the best game viewing is available on the 13 km Lammertjiesleegte route on the plains.
 Best sure to pop into the Visitor’s Centre to learn more about the origins of the park and some of the recent conservation initiatives they have been involved with.

-Situated close to Cradock, this park was proclaimed in 1937 to protect one of the last remaining herds of the rare mountain zebra species.
+Situated close to Cradock, this park was proclaimed in 1937 to protect one of the last remaining herds of the rare Mountain zebra species.
 From small beginnings, the park has grown considerably to become one of the country’s great conservation success stories.

-The perfect day visit experience when travelling either to or from your accommodation @ De Bergkant Lodge in Prince Albert, the Addo Elephant Park ranks third in size across the country's 19 national parks after the Kruger National Park and the Kgalagadi Transfrontier Park.
+The perfect day visit experience when travelling either to or from your accommodation @ De Bergkant Lodge in Prince Albert, the Addo Elephant National Park ranks third in size across the country's 19 national parks after the Kruger National Park and the Kgalagadi Transfrontier Park.

-Home to the Big Five there are also 13 species of antelope and 22 species of carnivore; including cheetah, hyena and African wild dog.
+Home to the Big Five there are also 13 species of antelope and 22 species of carnivore; including Cheetah, Hyena and African wild dog.
 Pay a day entry fee and your self drive route can meander along from two hours to a full day.
 Other activities in the park include horse riding, birding, hiking and 4x4 trails.

 Accommodating day visitors, the private Inverdoorn Game Reserve is known for their cheetah rescue and rehabilitation program.
-This 10 000 hectare Klein Karoo park also boasts the Big 5 and offers both game drives and a unique guided walk with giraffes.
+This 10 000 hectare Klein Karoo park also boasts the Big Five and offers both game drives and a unique guided walk with giraffes.

 Conveniently situated midway between George and Mossel Bay along the Garden Route, day visitors can spend a memorable day (or stay overnight in a range of safari accommodation) at Botlierskop Game Reserve.
 Set within a picturesque landscape, it offers a range of activities from safari game drives, horseback safaris, pampering spa therapies, restaurant options, children’s activities and spacious decks and swimming pools in which to relax; or take a picnic basket to be enjoyed in their newly-built shady picnic areas on wooden decks about the dam.